data-modelisation/snowpro-core-certification-study-notes/stages.md

 - by default AUTO_COMPRESS = TRUE
 - Data will be compressed .gz
 - Automatically encrypted (128 bit or 256 bit keys)

+To upload a file into an internal stage in Snowflake, you can use the **PUT** command.
+The general syntax for the PUT command is as follows: PUT @/;
+We use the **GET** command to download files only from internal stages.
+To download files from an external stage, we need to use the external cloud provider’s utitlities.

 There three differents types of stage :
 * User stages
 * Table stages